Imagining the Unseen: Generative Location Modeling for Object Placement: Experiments

 For the PIPE dataset, we also evaluate the diversity of edits by calculating the average LPIPS distance~\citep{lpips} across 10 different edits per background-object pair.
 High LPIPS indicates that a model can generate diverse results from the same instruction, highlighting approaches that are limited to producing a single edit.

-\textbf{Results.} We compare instruction-finetuned image editing models, location models paired with strong inpainting models, and our approach in \Figref{fig:exp-img-curve}.
+\paragraph{Results on OPA.} We compare instruction-finetuned image editing models, location models paired with strong inpainting models, and our approach in \Cref{fig:exp-img-curve}.
 Our approach substantially outperforms all baselines by leveraging a dedicated location model for inpainting, which effectively reduces background distortions while maintaining high-quality object generation.

 By design, localized inpainting is an effective strategy for preserving the background, but it is notable that even a random location model outperforms the best instruction-finetuned method on background SSIM.
 Since the key difference between our approach and other location modeling baselines lies in the plausibility of the predicted locations, the figure suggests that an accurate placement directly impacts the quality of inpainting results.